alipali737/pen-test-docs/Web/File Inclusion.md

 }
 ```
 We must first examine the application's normal behaviour to understand what paths are approved, then we can use an approved path first alongside `../` to escape it afterwards: `/languages/../../../../etc/passwd`.

+### PHP Filters
+These are a type of [PHP Wrapper](https://www.php.net/manual/en/wrappers.php.php), where you can pass different types of inputs and have it filtered by the filter we specify.
+We can use the PHP wrapper scheme `php://filter/` to access the filter wrapper.
+The wrapper has several parameters, but the main ones are *resource* and *read*.
+With *resource*, we can specify we want to apply the filter to the local file stream, whilst the *read* parameter allows us to specify we want to apply the resource.

+There is four types of filters available to us here: [String Filters](https://www.php.net/manual/en/filters.string.php), [Conversion Filters](https://www.php.net/manual/en/filters.convert.php), [Compression Filters](https://www.php.net/manual/en/filters.compression.php), and [Encryption Filters](https://www.php.net/manual/en/filters.encryption.php).
+The important filter for LFI attacks is the `convert.base64-encode`, under *Conversion Filters*.
+We want this filter so we get the source code and not execute it instead.

+The first step is to [[ffuf#Page Fuzzing|fuzz]] for php files that we might want to read, we aren't limited to ones that return a `200` too, so `301`, `302`, and `403` are all valid codes to look for.
+Once we have a list of files we want to view, we can use `php://filter/read=convert.base64-encode/resource=config.php` (*for `config.php`*).
+This may ne